 Hopefully these treatment methods will work well for those struggling with high functioning depression symptoms.
 It’s important to be patient and keep an open mind when trying new methods.

 It can take time for depression to respond to treatment, especially if the symptoms have been present for years.
-But recovery from depression is easily within reach for many individuals and the results will be extremely rewarding.
+But recovery from functional depression is easily within reach for many individuals and the results will be extremely rewarding.